LL-a-VO/VLLaVO/readme.md

-# VLLaVO: Mitigating Visual Gap through LLMs
+# LLaVO: Large Language models as Visual cross-dOmain learners

-This is the offical code of VLLaVO.
+This is the offical code of LLaVO.

 ![Overview of LLaVO](figs/framework.svg)